Skip to main content

 HELPFUL RESOURCES

-Drata can identify users without MFA enabled, but MFA settings must be updated directly in your identity provider.
+Drata can identify users without MFA enabled, but MFA settings must be updated directly in your Identity Provider.

 Did this answer your question?